pavsingh7/Masters-Dissertation/README.md

 # Research Papers

 A collection of good research papers featuring state of the art approaches in multi-modal model, hybrid systems and deep learning applications in recommender systems - found [here](https://github.com/pavsingh7/Masters-Dissertation/tree/main/Papers%20and%20Resources).

+# Writing

+The dissertation is written in LaTeX and can be found [here](